Desi-Bakar/Web_ATC/src/pages/index.md

         to fall in love with in our shop.
     - image: /img/tutorials.png
       text: >
-        Love a great cup of coffee, but never knew how to make one?
+        hi a great cup of coffee, but never knew how to make one?
 Bought a fancy new Chemex but have no clue how to use it?
 Don't worry, we’re here to help.
 You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.